Genio-The-Haiku-IDE/Genio/Readme.md

 ## Introduction

-Genio is an IDE for the [Haiku operating system](https://www.haiku-os.org).
-Despite being in an early stage, Genio can already be used to develop and build applications.
+Genio is a native IDE for the [Haiku operating system](https://www.haiku-os.org) Genio can already be used to develop and build applications.
 In fact, the Genio team uses it as the main development tool to develop and build Genio.

-Genio started off as a fork of [Ideam](https://github.com/AmosCaster/ideam), but we already implemented some new features:
+Some of the features of the Genio IDE are:

 * LSP (autocompletion, signature help, go to definition/implementation/declaration)
+* Project browser
+* Source control with GIT
 * Find in files
 * Links to file and build errors in Build Log and Console I/O
 * "Problems" tab
+* Build on save / Save on build
-* Project browser
+* User templates
-* Improved handling of Editor tabs:
+* Rich editor with many features:
-  * Movable tabs
+  * Multiple tabs
+  * Syntax highlighting for many languages
+  * Highlight/Trim whitespace
-  * Close all/other
+  * Comment/uncomment lines
-* New Editor commands:
   * Duplicate current line
   * Delete lines
-  * Comment/uncomment lines
   * Switch between source and header

-The editor is based on [Scintilla for Haiku](https://sourceforge.net/p/scintilla/haiku/ci/default/tree/).
+Genio started off as a fork of [Ideam](https://github.com/AmosCaster/ideam), and the editor is based on [Scintilla for Haiku](https://sourceforge.net/p/scintilla/haiku/ci/default/tree/).

 We also took inspiration and code from the editor [Koder](https://github.com/KapiX/Koder).